nanflasted/tekinbot-discord/README.md

 ## Preparation:

-0. You need python3.6+, together with MySQL and SQLite
+0. You need python3.10+, together with MySQL and SQLite; you need also to install `poetry` on your local machine; see [poetry install guide](https://python-poetry.org/docs/#installing-with-the-official-installer)

-1. First of all, set up a python [virtual environment](https://docs.python.org/3/tutorial/venv.html) by running `make venv`
+1. First of all, set up a python [virtual environment](https://docs.python.org/3/tutorial/venv.html) by running `make`, then running `poetry shell` after to get a shell with venv activated

+    a. stuffs WILL NOT RUN if you don't activate the venv; if you really want to run stuff outside the venv, run `poetry env use python3; poetry run {your command}`

+    b. optionally you may run `make venv-dev` to get a shell with venv activated

 2. Run `make install-hooks` to install pre-commit hooks